LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 <details>
 <summary>Expl4.2 :</summary>

 The aim is to make explicit and add to the model the description of the context of use for which it was designed and in which its announced performance is significant.
-This concept of "conditions and limits of validity" can take the form of a synthetic document or a specific section in the "model lifecycle" documentation.
+This concept of "conditions and limits of validity" can take the form of a synthetic document or a specific section in the model lifecycle end-to-end documentation.

 </details>